Mont Pelerin Society: History

 The MPS was established on April 10, 1947, at a conference organized by Friedrich Hayek at the base of Mont Pèlerin on Lake Geneva.
 The conferees met as the International Trade Organization (ITO) charter was being drafted at the opposite end of the lake in Geneva, Switzerland.

 The MPS was originally to be named the Acton-Tocqueville Society.
 Frank Knight protested against naming the group after two "Roman Catholic aristocrats," and Ludwig von Mises expressed concern that the mistakes made by Acton and Tocqueville would be connected with the society.

 In its "Statement of Aims" on April 8, 1947, the scholars were worried about the dangers faced by civilization, stating:

 Over large stretches of the Earth's surface the essential conditions of human dignity and freedom have already disappeared.
 In others they are under constant menace from the development of current tendencies of policy.
 The position of the individual and the voluntary group are progressively undermined by extensions of arbitrary power.
 Even that most precious possession of Western Man, freedom of thought and expression, is threatened by the spread of creeds which, claiming the privilege of tolerance when in the position of a minority, seek only to establish a position of power in which they can suppress and obliterate all views but their own.

-The group also stated that it is "difficult to imagine a society in which freedom may be effectively preserved" without the "diffused power and initiative" associated with "private property and the competitive market" and found it desirable inter alia to study the following matters:
+The group also stated that it is "difficult to imagine a society in which freedom may be effectively preserved" without the "diffused power and initiative" associated with "private property and the competitive market" and found it desirable among other things to study the following matters: